bacanije/Project-3---Data-Visualization/README.md

 - Top 50 Games by Units Sold (across platforms)
 - Units Sold by Genre
 - Unit Sales by Year by Genre

+The Flask app framework followed a YouTube tutorial:
+Code with Prince (2021) Web Data Dashboard with Plotly express and Flask Python and Javascript.
+Available at: https://www.youtube.com/watch?v=B97qWOUvlnU (Accessed: 04 March 2023).